-The CARES Act created a Provider Relief Fund to support healthcare-related expenses or lost revenue attributable to the COVID-19 pandemic.
-The Company received \$3.5 million of the Provider Relief Funds in April 2020 and has recognized this amount within other income on its Consolidated Statements of Income.
+The Company received a general distribution payment from the Provider Relief Fund of \$3.5 million in April 2020 and a targeted distribution payment of \$1.5 million in November 2021.
 The HHS has stated that Provider Relief Fund payments are not loans and will not need to be repaid.
 However, as a condition to the receipt of funds, the Company and any other providers must agree to a detailed set of terms and conditions.
 CMS has indicated that the terms and conditions may be subject to ongoing changes and reporting.
+There is no US GAAP guidance for for-profit health care entities that receive government grants that are not in the form of an income tax credit, revenue from a contract with a customer or a loan.
+As such, for-profit entities must determine the appropriate accounting treatment by analogy to other guidance such as International Accounting Standards (IAS) 20, Accounting for Government Grants and Disclosure of Government Assistance, in IFRS.
+Under IAS 20, we determined that upon receipt of funds, we fully complied with the conditions attached to the grant.
+We recognized the distributions received from the Provider Relief Fund in the income statement in full during the period of receipt.
 To the extent that reporting requirements and terms and conditions are modified, it may affect the Company's ability to comply and may require the return of funds.
-In accordance with the terms of acceptance for the grant, the Company has utilized these funds to prevent, prepare for, and respond to the COVID-19 pandemic.